 Mankind driven out of Eden was confronted with the issue of security.
 When man had attained a measure of apparent security he turned his attention to pleasure.

-That the sons of God saw the daughters of men that they were fair; and they took them wives of all which they chose.
+that the sons of God saw the daughters of men, that they were beautiful; and they took wives for themselves of all whom they chose.
 (Genesis 6:2)

 The pursuit of pleasure always leads to wickedness and violence.

-And God saw that the wickedness of man was great in the earth, and that every imagination of the thoughts of his heart was only evil continually.
+Then the LORD saw that the wickedness of man was great in the earth, and that every intent of the thoughts of his heart was only evil continually.
 (Genesis 6:5)

 God’s response to the pleasure-seeking, wickedness, and violence was the flood.

 After the flood came the desire for achievement—the desire to build a tower to reach to Heaven itself.

 Man by nature is a builder, a doer.
 He is a little god.
 God’s purpose for man is that he become an integral, eternal part of God’s plan to fill Heaven and earth with Christ.